 Understanding and celebrating the many different holidays in the winter season is a great way to teach children about cultural and religious diversity.
 Through teaching children about different cultural and religious holiday,s they will develop their respect for others and expand their view of the world and the people in it.

-Here are seven Winter holidays and ways to introduce them to your children in a manner that will be fun and enlightening for you both.
+Here are seven winter holidays and ways to introduce them to your children in a fun and enlightening manner:

 The 25th of December is about more than Father Christmas and his sleigh of presents.
 Read the Biblical version of the Christmas story, or find a nativity play to watch together.
-For something hands-on that the children can make, try re-creating the scene of the birth of Jesus – with wise men, the manger and the Star of Bethlehem.
-Teach your children Christmas songs that talk about the birth of Jesus, such as “Silent Night” and “Joy to the World,” or take your children Christmas carolling with their friends.
+For something hands-on that the children can make, try re-creating the scene of the birth of Jesus with wise men, the manger and the Star of Bethlehem.
+Teach your children Christmas songs that explore the birth of Jesus, such as “Silent Night” and “Joy to the World,” or take your children Christmas caroling with their friends.

 Hanukkah, or the Festival of Lights, is the eight-day Jewish celebration of the Maccabees and their fight for freedom.
 The dates change every year, but it usually takes place between the end of November and the end of December.
 Take your children to a local temple where they can learn about the miracle celebrated throughout this holiday.
 Explain why the eight candles are not about receiving a gift each day, but how they actually represent the miracles the Maccabees experienced.
 Try creating and colouring a Menorah with the children.